digitalohm/assimil8or-helpers/README.md

 ![alt tag](https://i.imgur.com/u6RQ0kVh.png "Generator Sub Dir")

+# Semitone Generator

+This will simply calculate the semitones you can use in order to pitch up or down a sample to a desired bpm.

+To use: execute the script with the -o (orignal bpm) and -t (target bpm) parameters

+`python3 bpm.py -o 120 -t 128`

 # Thanks

 Thanks to Gimber and IOManip for letting me constantly ping ideas about this, workflows and formulas.
 Many thanks for their corrections :D